pixelghost720/lake_county_il_picklefinder/README.md

 ## Lake County picklefinder

-This is to help people in the Lake County, Illinois community find nearby pickleball courts at to enjoy
+This is a basic website I'm testing out to help the people of Lake County Illinois find local pickleball courts to enjoy!

-testing testing 123